Bachelor of Science in Nursing Online Degree

 - Be a leader in the profession of nursing

-CTU's online bachelor's degree programs were ranked among the Best Online Bachelor’s Programs by U.S. News & World Report for the fifth year in a row.**
+CTU's online bachelor's degree programs are ranked among the Best Online Bachelor’s Programs by U.S. News & World Report for the sixth year in a row. **

 At this time, Colorado Technical University cannot accept inquiries for the RN-BSN program from residents of the states of Delaware, Louisiana, Massachusetts, Nevada, New York, Tennessee, and West Virginia.